vektorious/cm-flashlight/README.md

 ### File explanation

-**flashlight_topswitch.svg**
+**flashlight_topswitch_legacy.svg**
-Contains the design of the original flashlight (with the switch on the top) with bridges which holds the parts in a frame
+Contains the design of the original flashlight with the switch on the top.

 **flashlight_sideswitch.svg (latest design)**
-Contains a completly reworked flashlight design with switch on the side.
+Contains a completly reworked flashlight design with a switch on the side.

 ### Instructions